Skip to content

 Choose Your Backend

-pgqrs supports both PostgreSQL and SQLite.
+pgqrs supports PostgreSQL, SQLite, Turso, and S3-backed queues.
 Choose based on your needs:

 Backend Best For Prerequisites